-News: Fridays at 3 p.m.
+News: Mondays at 3 p.m.

-Opinion: Wednesdays at 5 p.m.
+Opinion: Thursdays at 4 p.m.

 Arts & Culture: Wednesdays at 4 p.m.

-Sports: Thursdays at 4 p.m.
+Sports: Wednesdays at 5 p.m.

-Photo: Thursdays at 5 p.m.
+Photo: Thursdays at 5:30 p.m.

 Multimedia: Wednesdays at 3 p.m

-Comics/Illustration: Mondays at 5 p.m.
+Comics/Illustration: Thursdays at 3 p.m.

 If you prefer, you can always sign up for our mailing lists to receive regular emails from the editor(s) of your choice!
 Just head over to our list server and enter your email address where indicated.
-Don’t worry - we promise not to send you advertisements for cheap watches and pharmaceuticals.By submitting your comment here, you acknowledge that the Gateway reserves the right to publish your comment both online and in print.
-The Gateway also reserves the right to edit comments for length and clarity when reprinted in the print edition, and to refuse publication (both online and in print) of any comment it deems racist, sexist, libellous or otherwise hateful in nature.
+Don’t worry - we promise not to send you advertisements for cheap watches and pharmaceuticals.

 On this special short edition of The Gateway Presents, we celebrate the Gateway’s 103rd birthday by telling some birthday stories and talking about The Gateway’s history.